mryndzionek/esm/apps/keyboard/README.md

-Bootloader mode switch is not yet integrated into the build system, but to compile a binary suitable for [STM32duino-bootloader](https://github.com/rogerclarkmelbourne/STM32duino-bootloader) just apply the below patch:
+Bootloader mode switch is not yet integrated into the build system, but to compile a binary suitable for [STM32duino-bootloader](https://github.com/rogerclarkmelbourne/STM32duino-bootloader) just apply the below patch (the default 'atreus50' config has this enabled):

 ```diff